 - You must be certified as a Medical Laboratory Technician (MLT) or equivalent.
 (Equivalent certification includes: MT(AMT) or MT(AAB)) It is also suggested that you hold an associate's degree or have equivalent college credits.
 Your application will be evaluated on an individual basis, and we will gladly address the issues of students with unique circumstances.

-- You must be currently employed by an accredited (JACHO/CAP/COLA/CLIA) laboratory that can provide a multidisciplinary laboratory experience.
+- You must be currently employed by or have access to an accredited (JACHO/CAP/COLA/CLIA) laboratory that can provide a multidisciplinary laboratory experience.
 This is an important aspect of your acceptance criteria, because of the support that is required by your employer.
 Prior to your acceptance to the MLS program, your employer must read and sign a Statement of Support.
+Students of the BS program will need support in all of the following areas of the laboratory:

 - You must have access to a computer and the Internet (preferably high speed access).
 WSU Online is the program through which you will be provided course material, interaction with the course instructor and fellow students, receive up-to-date event calendars, and submit assignments.
 Most university computer labs and libraries will allow you to access the Internet if you do not have access at home.
 The WSU MLS Program utilizes Microsoft Office for all word-processing, spreadsheet and database needs.
 (If needed, you can purchase Microsoft Office Suite with an academic discount through WSU).